briardew/briardew.github.io/README.md

 This is my GitHub page.

 It uses the Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/).
-The remainder of this file is the `README.me` file for the theme.
+The remainder of this file is the `README.md` file for the theme.

 ## How to use
  - Place a image in `/img/portfolio/`